Home

 Which headlight bulbs do I need?

-Single filament bulbs are used in cars that have two pairs of headlight fittings and reflectors; one for the main beam, and one for the dipped beam.
+Single filament bulbs are used in cars with two pairs of headlight fittings and reflectors; one for the main beam, and one for the dipped beam.

-Headlight bulbs are labelled using the H notation, the following bulb types are most commonly used: H1, H3, H4, H7, H11, HB3 and HB4.
-None of the bulbs are interchangeable so its important to find out what one your car uses before buying.
+Headlight bulbs are labelled using the H notation.
+The following bulb types are most commonly used: H1, H3, H4, H7, H11, HB3, and HB4.
+None of the bulbs are interchangeable, so it's essential to find out what one your car uses before buying.

-How to find which headlight bulb I need
+How to find which headlight bulb you need

 As with most things replaceable or refillable on your car, the user manual is the best place to check.
-It will list all the bulbs required including brake lights, indicators and headlights.
+It lists all bulbs needed, including headlights, brake lights, and indicators.

 How to change a headlight bulb